Fl4m3Ph03n1x/market_manager/README.md

 Makes sell requests in batch to warframe market.
 Used when you want to sell a lot of things or remove them from your list all at once.
-Specially usefull for syndicates because you dont have to buy everything in advance and if you want to avoid the 100 items limit without being a Patreon, which if you want to support the site, you should totally become.
+Specially useful for syndicates because you don't have to buy everything in advance and if you want to avoid the 100 items limit without being a Patreon, which if you want to support the site, you should totally become.